gvellut/jncep/README.md

 ## config

 This command is used to manage configuration options, as an alternative to passing values on the command line or through environment variables.

+It has 6 subcommands:
+- `show`: Show some general info about the configuration (folder, actual configuration files, configuration values)
+- `list`: Shows available options that can be set
+- `set`: Set the value of an option
+- `unset`:  Unset an option
+- `init`: Create an empty `config.ini` file (for manual editing)
+- `migrate`: Migrate configuration files to the post-v41 configuration folder

+The configuration options are stored inside a `config.ini` file in the configuration folder.
+The file essentially uses the `.ini` file format for properties, except it doesn't support the `[...]` headers.
+Using the `set`, commands, the file will be created as needed.

 ### Configuration folder